 How a felony impacts your life insurance

-When applying for life insurance, be open about your felony conviction.
-Insurance agents frequently cross-check the data you provide with public records.
-Any information you provide that ends up being false will likely result in an automatic denial of your application.
+When applying for life insurance, disclose your felony conviction and be upfront about your situation.
+Insurers often verify the information against public records, and providing false information will likely result in automatic denial of your application.

 Other options for coverage

-- Group life insurance: If you are able to find an employer that offers life insurance through its employee benefits package, you may be able to take advantage by signing up for a policy.
-These policies do not typically require the same medical or criminal history disclosures that individual policies do, so felons can easily sign up for coverage.
-Plus, group insurance rates are often much lower than individual policies since the rate is shared among a group of individuals.
-However, it is important to note that group life insurance coverage is usually limited in its offerings and only covers you for the duration of your employment with the company providing the coverage.
+- Group life insurance: If you find an employer offering life insurance as part of its employee benefits, you can sign up for a policy.
+These policies usually don’t require the detailed medical or criminal history disclosures that individual policies do, making it easier for felons to get coverage.
+Group insurance rates are often lower since they are shared among a group, but keep in mind that this coverage is typically limited to your employment duration with the company.

-- Accidental Death & Dismemberment: While not a life insurance policy, accidental death and dismemberment policies may provide a way for felons to offer financial relief to family members if the event of their death or serious injury.
-However, beneficiaries will not receive a death benefit if you die from illness, disease or underlying medical conditions.
+- Accidental Death & Dismemberment: While not exactly life insurance, these policies can provide financial relief to family members in the event of your death, if resulted from an accident, or serious injury.
+It’s important to note that there won’t be a death benefit if you pass away from illness, disease, or underlying medical conditions.

-Finding life insurance as a felon is difficult, but it is not impossible.
-By taking the time to do thorough research, reduce risk and select the right policy, felons can provide their families with the financial protection they need following their death.
-Even if they cannot obtain an individual policy, a guaranteed issue policy may offer a great way for felons to secure coverage.
+Finding life insurance as a felon is challenging but not impossible.
+Thorough research, risk reduction and selecting the right policy can help felons provide financial protection for their families after their passing.
+Even if a traditional insurance policy is unattainable, a guaranteed issue policy could be a viable option for securing coverage.

 Frequently asked questions

-When shopping for a policy, it is important to be prepared for the types of questions you will be required to answer when submitting your application.
-Insurance agents will usually ask the following questions:
+When looking for a life insurance policy, it is best to be prepared for the types of questions that an insurance provider will require you to answer when submitting your application.
+Insurance companies will usually ask questions including the following:

-- What type of felony were you charged with?
+- What type of felony charge did you receive?

-- How much time has passed since the crime?
+- How much time has passed since the crime was committed?

-- Did you go to jail?
-If so, how long were you incarcerated?
+- Were you incarcerated?
+If so, for how long were you in jail?

-- What steps have you taken to rehabilitate since the felony?
+- Have you taken steps to rehabilitate your life since the conviction?

-- Have you committed other crimes either before or after the felony in question?
+- Have you been convicted for any additional crimes either before or after the felony?